Krishanagr/DroneDeliveryService/README.md

 There is an assumption for drone velocity which is 60km/h while calculating time to deliver goods.

 This application have 4 microservices and one eureka server application to manage microservices lifecycle.
+These microservices can be used independently or from any other services.
+In this application 3 microservices store, customer and drones are consuming by delivery-web-server.

 1.	eureka-server
   This application is to launch eureka server to register microservices.